logbooksh/vim-logbook/README.md

 ID is a special property used to identify entries related to the same task therefore it must be repeated for each entry.

-In essence, all task definitions and task entries related to the same task, taken altogether, define the task, its properties and current status.
+Taken altogether, task definitions and task entries related to the same task define the task, its properties and current status.

 [10:30] [Pause] Add README for vim-logbook
                 [ID: abcd-1234]